 Antique stores and shops around the brick lined streets of Rockville invite you stop by for a visit.
 You never know where you might find that one of a kind item you have been looking for, or something no one else has.
 The Covered Bridge Art Gallery on the north side of the square is open daily for your viewing of local artists display.

 During the Parke County Covered Bridge Festival, guided bus tours are offered from the Rockville Courthouse Square from the Northwest corner (36 and Market St).
-The bus tours (comfortable seats, A/C, heat, etc.) depart at various times throughout the first 9 days of the festival, last for about 3 - 3.5 hours, and are $15 a person.
-Reservations for the 2018 Covered Bridge Festival will start July 1st, 2018.
+The bus tours (comfortable seats, A/C, heat, etc.) depart at various times throughout the first 9 days of the festival, last for about 3 - 3.5 hours, and are $20 a person.
+To make reservations for the 2018 Covered Bridge Festival Bus Tour CLICK HERE .

 The Historic Ritz Theater is home to the Parke Players.
 It is located ½ block west of the square, they provide entertainment for the entire family during the festival.
 Doors are open and tickets are available 1 hour prior to curtain time.

 Bridgeton offers a wide array of crafters and vendors, a gristmill, the 1878 House, Case Log Cabin, and 1925 school house.